programmfabrik/easydb-documentation/content/sysadmin/configuration/_index.en.md

 The typical configuration of the easydb takes place outside of the containers, in YAML files.

-They are read from the subdirectory `config` of the [base directory](/en/sysadmin/installation/#mount) chosen during installation.
-(Assumption for the examples below: the folder `/srv/easydb/config` was chosen)
+It is read from the subdirectory `config` of the [base directory](/en/sysadmin/installation/#mount) chosen during installation.
+(Assumption for the examples below: the folder `/srv/easydb` was chosen)

 ## Load order